ybadr99/todo-app-typescript/README.md

 ## Live Demo

-You can try out the TodoApp by visiting the [Live Demo](https://ybadr99.github.io/todoapp) hosted on GitHub Pages.
+You can try out the TodoApp by visiting the [Live Demo](https://todo-app-typescript-three.vercel.app/) hosted on Vercel.

 ## Installation